Baking & Pastry Arts - B.S.

 Students entering this program with an Associate in Occupational Science Degree may be required to complete additional credit hours of general education courses.

-Culinary Arts associate in science degree graduates enrolling in the bachelor of science degree in Baking & Pastry Arts must complete all associate Baking & Pastry laboratory courses.
+Culinary Arts Associate's degree graduates enrolling in the Bachelor of Science degree in Baking & Pastry Arts must complete all associate Baking & Pastry laboratory courses.

 Students who graduate with a bachelor's degree must leave Johnson & Wales University with effective writing skills to fulfill the graduation writing requirement.
 These writing skills are assessed in ENG1021 Rhetoric & Composition II.
 Students who have met the requirement of ENG1021 Rhetoric & Composition II or ENG1027 Honors Advanced Composition and Communications: Civic Discourse outside of Johnson & Wales University must fulfill the graduation writing requirement through successful completion of ENG0001 Writing Workshop.